HORIZON (瞻遠學者)

 -

-The fundamental principles of EA effectiveness mindset, including impartiality
+The fundamental principles of EA's effectiveness mindset, including impartiality

 -

-Inspiration/Optimism about human trajectory and individual capacity to do as much good as possible
+Inspiration/optimism about the human trajectory and individual capacity to do as much good as possible

 -